linatal/WordAlignments_dictionary/README.md

 ### Further preprocessing (tokenizing and lowercasing)

-For further preprocessing (tokenizing and lowercasing) the files we recommend to follow the tutorial: <https://fabioticconi.wordpress.com/2011/01/17/how-to-do-a-word-alignment-with-giza-or-mgiza-from-parallel-corpus/>.
+For further preprocessing the files (tokenizing and lowercasing) we recommend to follow the tutorial: <https://fabioticconi.wordpress.com/2011/01/17/how-to-do-a-word-alignment-with-giza-or-mgiza-from-parallel-corpus/>.
-Save the preprocessed files inside ./dataset folder.
+Save the preprocessed files inside the ./dataset folder.

 ## 2. Word Alignment with MGIZA Tool

 For working with MGIZA, you can continue to follow the tutorial or use our Dockerfile.
-The Dockerfile takes the preprocessed input files, makes classes, installs and compiles MGIZA and finally, creates the word alignments.
+The Dockerfile takes the preprocessed input files, makes classes, installs and compiles MGIZA and, finally, creates the word alignments.

 ```
 docker build -f Dockerfile -t mgiza-tool .